Scalp Flaking After Coloring Hair – The Ultimate Hair Coloring Guide 2023 2

 Q: HOW DO I PROTECT MY SCALP WHEN DYING MY HAIR?

-A: The best way to protect the scalp during hair coloring session is by putting on some petroleum jelly like Vaseline.
-Basically, apply the jelly into the forehead, ears, and neck.
+A: The best way to protect the scalp during a hair coloring session is by putting on some petroleum jelly like Vaseline.
+Basically, apply the jelly to the forehead, ears, and neck.
 You can also put some of the petroleum jelly into the body areas that have the potential to be exposed to the dye.
 Doing so may help in getting the chemicals to irritate the sensitive areas surrounding the scalp.

 Q: DOES HAIR DYE AFFECT HAIR TEXTURE?